The classroom is an important source of sexual health information for children and youth.

 Am I Ready?
 Making Healthy Sexual Decisions (DVD)

-This DVD features real teens and health experts discussing the importance of healthy decision-making when it comes to sexual activity.
+This DVD features real teens and health experts discussing the importance of healthy sexual decision-making.
 Topics include: healthy relationships, forms of contraception, and how to reduce the risks of STIs and unplanned pregnancies.
 For Grades 7-12.
+Includes a teacher resource guide.

 Before You Hook Up: Dating Rights and Responsibilities (DVD)

 This DVD discusses the essentials of a healthy partnership, including the rights every young person has in a relationship.
 It also delivers a strong message against dating abuse and violence.
-For Grades 7-8.
+For Grades 7-12.
+Includes a teacher resource guide.

 Birth Control Kit (Kit)